markmoxon/elite-source-code-bbc-master/README.md

 6dce29cc    721  6dce29cc    721   Yes   M128Elt.bin
 ```

-All the compiled binaries match the originals, so we know we are producing the same final game as the release version.
+All the compiled binaries match the originals, so we know we are producing the same final game as the SNG47 variant.

 ### Log files